Skip to main content

 A miniature poodle sits behind a ceramic food bowl

-Your dog’s medication is to blame
+Your dog’s medication may be to blame

 Your dog has a dental problem

 Unfortunately, dental problems are common in dogs.
 In fact, dental disease is one of the leading causes of veterinary visits.
 If your dog suddenly loses interest in his favorite kibble, it could be a sign that he’s suffering from a dental issue, such as gingivitis or periodontal disease.
 Additional symptoms include facial swelling, red or inflamed gums, and bad breath.
-Take your pup to the vet if you believe he has a dental issue.
-The longer you wait to seek treatment, the more likely it is that your pup could require a tooth extraction.
+A dental issue may be to blame if your dog refuses kibble but continues to consume soft food and water.

 Your dog isn’t feeling well